How to Get a Home Care License in Ohio

 Consider Hiring a Home Health Care Consultant

-Consider partnering with a home care consultant with experience building a qualified home healthcare business in Ohio.
-An experienced counselor can simplify the process, speed up approval of the home care license in Ohio, and become a medical care provider through one of the following accreditation bodies:
+Consider partnering with a home care consultant with experience in building a home care business in Ohio.
+An experienced counselor can streamline the process, speed up approval for a home care license in Ohio, and become an accredited provider through one of the subsequent accrediting bodies:

 - Community Health Certification Partner (CHAP)